Bardia323/real-time-vision/README.md

 ## Installation for Windows

 ### Step 1: Install PyTorch
-Before proceeding, make sure to install the appropriate version of PyTorch for your system.
-You can find the installation instructions on the PyTorch official website: https://pytorch.org/get-started/locally/
+Before proceeding, make sure to replace the PyTorch install line in `install-windows.cmd` to install the appropriate version of PyTorch for your system.
+You can find the installation command on the PyTorch official website: https://pytorch.org/get-started/locally/

 ### Step 2: Log in to Huggingface
 Use the following command: